• Thu Nov 21 2024

 Dr Arzu Rana Deuba

-Nepal and Canada enjoy cordial and friendly relations ever since the establishment of diplomatic ties in 1965.
-Next year, we will celebrate the 60th year of friendship and cooperation.
-Our two countries share common values of democracy, human rights, and rule of law.
-We share common perspective on issues of global importance such as climate change and implementation of Sustainable development goals.
+Nepal and Canada have enjoyed cordial and friendly relations ever since the establishment of diplomatic ties in 1965.
+Next year, we will celebrate the 60th year of our continued friendship and cooperation.
+Our two countries share common values of democracy, human rights, and the rule of law.
+We have a shared perspective on issues of global importance such as climate change and the implementation of sustainable development goals.
+The growing Nepali diaspora in Canada has added vibrancy in cultural spheres and people-to-people contacts.

-Increasing number of Nepali diasporas in Canada has added vibrancy in the cultural spheres and people to people contacts.
-Canada has remained an important development partner of Nepal.
-Our two Parliaments have increased interaction and exchanges through the Parliamentary Friendship Group.
-Our two countries engage in regular structured dialogue through the bilateral consultation mechanism between the two foreign ministries.
+Our two Parliaments have increased interaction and exchanges through the Parliamentary Friendship Groups.
+Our two countries engage in regular structured dialogue through the bilateral consultation mechanism between our foreign ministries.

 Minister for Foreign Affairs Dr. Arzu Rana Deuba was addressing the reception hosted to celebrate the Constitution Day of Nepal in Ottawa, Canada, on 18 September 2024.